A detailed analysis of the brachistochrone problem: Parametric representation of possible solutions

 \section{Parametric representation of possible solutions}

-In this section we will give a parametric representation of a possible solution $\gamma$ on the interval $(0,b]$ of the m.b.p. and thus learn more about such a possible solution.
+In this section we will give a parametric representation of a possible solution $\gamma$ on the interval $(0,b]$ of the brachistochrone problem and thus learn more about such a possible solution.
 We set